akhenakh/waiton/README.md

 ## Details

-For HTTP, waiton is using [go-retryablehttp](https://github.com/hashicorp/go-retryablehttp) as an HTTP client, using the retries & backoff strategies.

-For TCP, waiton is using a simple 1s sleep between retries.
+For HTTP & TCP, waiton wll retry every 1s as a backoff strategy.